-Two sets of geometric characteristics were selected in Task 3 in order to uniquely define the location and extent of a hull breach due to a bottom or side damage [8], [3], [4] and [9].
+Two sets of geometric characteristics were selected in Task 3 in order to uniquely define the location and extent of a hull breach due to a bottom or side damage [8][3][4][9].
 These characteristics are discussed in §8.3.1 and §8.3.2 and are summarised again, for ease of reference, in Table 29.
 It should be noted that in case of multiple breaches, an artificial damage envelope is used, corresponding to the bounding region (box) enclosing all the breaches.
-This is the same procedure as the one followed in GOALDS for the case of bottom damages.
+This procedure is in line with that followed in GOALDS for the case of bottom damages.